 - If Alimony was paid, SSN for recipient(s) (may be on prior year return)

 - Purchased a new vehicle?
 (Bring documentation of sales tax)

 - Purchase or sold a home?
 (Bring closing documentation)

-- Have debt from a mortgage or credit card cancelled/forgiven by a commercial lender?
+- Have debt from a credit card cancelled/forgiven by a commercial lender?
 (Bring 1099-C)

 - Receive a First Time Homebuyers Credit in 2008?
 (Bring repayment letter)

 The Affordable Care Act requires that every person on the tax return have Minimum Essential Coverage health insurance or be eligible for an exemption.
 Be prepared to answer the following questions as part of the preparation of your tax return:

 - Did you have health insurance coverage for you, your spouse, and all qualifying dependents for the entire current tax year ?
 If not, for which months did you have health insurance coverage?

 - Did you, your spouse, or any of your qualifying dependents purchase health insurance from the Health Insurance Marketplace (also known as The Exchange)?
 If yes, you will need to bring form 1095-A which you should have received from The Marketplace.